quincyle/ember-frost-object-browser/README.md

   }}
 ```

 A scenario where the loading state in the action bar might be useful is if there is some amount of processing that needs to be done in order to determine the state of the controls within the action bar.
 For example, determining whether a button should be enabled/disabled or shown/hidden.
+Note that the loading animation is the ring type from [ember-frost-core](https://github.com/ciena-frost/ember-frost-core).

 ## Demo